MakeSchool-Tutorials/Node-Reddit-Clone/P00-Getting-Started/content.md

 ```
 import ConvenienceKit
 ```
+>
 > This is still part of the box!
 Remember, code blocks need an empty line above them.
-In the case of code blocks inside of boxes, the line before a code block should only contain a `>` character.
+In the case of code blocks inside of boxes, the line before and after a code block should only contain a `>` character.

 This is no longer part of the box.